Everything you ever wanted to know about bee pollen

 -Apr 17, Caroline Blight, Health -

-One of our team here at Lumity has been evangelical about sprinkling fresh bee pollen on her oats each morning after she’s had her three Lumity morning capsules.
+One of the team here at Lumity has been evangelical about sprinkling fresh bee pollen on her oats each morning after she’s had her three Lumity morning capsules.
 She goes to visit her local beekeeper every Sunday and gets a supply off fresh bee pollen which she then keeps in the fridge.
-She swears it’s delicious and good for your health so we decided to investigate.
+She swears it’s delicious and SO good for your overall health, we decided to investigate.

 It’s been hailed as a superfood and supermodels seem to sprinkle it on everything, but what is bee pollen and how can it help us?
 We got the lowdown on this unique, chewy yet crunchy, sweet sprinkle from Belinda Gooding, founder of Roots and Wings, which distributes bee pollen.